pradeepgadde/blog/_posts/2022-05-14-virtual-machines.md

 ![Azure VM]({{ site.url }}{{ site.baseurl }}/assets/images/azure-create-vm-2.png)

-These are just from the `Basic` tab, let us go through the other tabs like `Disks`, `Networking` in other posts.
+These are just from the `Basics` tab, let us go through the other tabs like `Disks`, `Networking` in other posts.